Allianzcortex/FBRank/README.md

 #### Get it

-- The First Way is to build it from source,you can get the newest feature  `python setup.py install`

-- or you can get the stable version from `pip install FBRank`
+- type the command to install it from pypi  `pip install FBRank`

-- In case you cannot run the application , you still need to `pip install translate`

 #### To Do